Probing the nuclear deformation with three-particle asymmetric cumulant in RHIC isobar runs: Results and discussions

-Besides $\vtt$, the flow observables $\vtf$ and $\vft$ are also involved in the $\ac$.
-Due to flow fluctuations, the $v_{2}$ calculated with two-particle correlation method $\vtt$ is larger than the one with four-particle correlation method $\vtf$ in each collision system.
-The ratios in isobar collisions, however, present opposite behavior, see Fig.~\ref{fig:flow}(b).
-This have already been observed in experiment at non-central collisions~\cite{STAR:2021mii}, indicating the importance of initial fluctuations on isobar flow observable differences~\cite{Wang:2022prep}.
-Regardless the large uncertainties, the $R(\vtf)$ and $R(\vft)$ at most central collisions shown in Fig.~\ref{fig:flow}(b,c) are also depend on deformation.
-We found the deviation of $R(\vtf)$ from unity at most central isobar collisions could be very large, while firm conclusion needs more statistics.
+Besides $\vtt$, $\vtf$ and $\vft$ also contribute to $\ac$.
+Due to flow fluctuations, $\vtt$ from the two-particle correlation is larger than $\vtf$ from the four-particle correlation for different collision systems.
+However, as shown in Fig.~\ref{fig:flow}(a) and (b), the ratios $R(\vtt)$ and $R(\vtf)$ in isobar collisions present opposite behavior as observed in experiment~\cite{STAR:2021mii}, which indicates the importance of initial state deformation and fluctuations~\cite{Wang:2022prep}.
+Note that the $R(\vtf)$ and $R(\vft)$ in the most central collisions also depend on the deformation.
+We observe $R(\vtf)$ deviates from unity in the most central isobar collisions, while firm conclusion needs high statistical runs.
+We note that, comparing to high order flow observable $R(\vft)$, the $R(\ac)$ shows stronger dependence on nuclear deformation with smaller statistical uncertainties, indicate that $R(\ac)$ is statistical friendly observable which are very important for model study and data analysis.

-The contributions from individual flow harmonics on $\ac$ can be scaled out by the normalized asymmetric cumulant $\nac$.
-The ratios $R(\nac)$ are shown in Fig.~(\ref{fig:nac}) (a).
-Ignoring the correlations between flow magnitudes, the $\nac$ is nothing but correlation between second and fourth order event-plane $\phitf$.
-We therefore directly calculate the $\phitf$ with $\Phi_{2} = (1/2)\arctan{({\rm Im}Q_{2}/{\rm Re}Q_2)}$ and $\Phi_{4} = (1/4)\arctan{({\rm Im}Q_{4}/{\rm Re}Q_4)}$.
-The $R(\phitf)$ shown in Fig.~\ref{fig:nac}(b) is consistent with $R(\nac)$, bear less statistical uncertainties.
-We found that the event-plane correlations also depend on $\betaRu$ and $\betaZr$, and the trend is similar to $R(\ac)$ and $R(\vtt)$ shown in Fig.~\ref{fig:ac} and Fig.~\ref{fig:flow}(a).
-The deviation from unity can be larger than $R(\vtt)$, although the statistical errors are also large.
+In fact, $\ac$ is largely influenced by individual flow harmonics, while the correspondent normalized asymmetric cumulant $\nac$ could reduce such flow contributions. $\nac$ directly reflect the correlation between second and fourth order event-plane $\phitf$, after neglecting the correlations between different flow harmonics.
+In Fig.~(\ref{fig:nac}) (a) and (b), we plot the ratios of normalized asymmetric cumulant $R(\nac)$ and $R(\phitf)$ with $\Phi_{2} = (1/2)\arctan{({\rm Im}Q_{2}/{\rm Re}Q_2)}$ and $\Phi_{4} = (1/4)\arctan{({\rm Im}Q_{4}/{\rm Re}Q_4)}$.
+The $R(\nac)$ depends on $\betaRu$ and $\betaZr$ with large statistical uncertainties which is inherited from $\vft$ and $\vtf$ shown in Fig. \ref{fig:flow}.
+We found the event-plane correlations ratio $R(\phitf)$ also depend on $\betaRu$ and $\betaZr$, which show similar trend as $R(\ac)$ and $R(\vtt)$ in Fig.~\ref{fig:ac} and Fig.~\ref{fig:flow}(a).
 We note that the event plane correlations can also be calculated by~\cite{Bhalerao:2013ina}

-with two sub-event method, and we have checked that the $R(c\{2,2,-4\})$ consist with $R(\nac)$ and $R(\phitf)$ within large statistical errors.
+with the two sub-event method, and we have checked that the $R(c\{2,2,-4\})$ consist with $R(\nac)$ and $R(\phitf)$ within large statistical errors.